Dominant 7 Chords – C, A, E, D Shapes – I IV V – 12 Bar

 Quick Four or Quick Change

-With this change, we are plugged right into one of the most common 12 bar progressions, the Quick Change or Quick Four, titled for the quickness which the IV chord arrives (measure 2).
+With this change, we are plugged right into one of the most common 12 bar progressions, the Quick Change or Quick Four, titled for the near immediacy with which the IV chord arrives (measure 2).

 At playing gatherings, we see the Quick 4 quite often (even with a further alteration – the complete turnaround).